delomast/microhapWrap/README.md

 wrapper for functions that find duplicate genotypes (through the R package rubias and the tidyverse) and organizes output in a way that is useful to the Eagle Fish Genetics Laboratory.
-Note that mhDfunc.R requires Rscript to be in the path on your system (or you can call Rscript directly).
+Note that mhDfunc.R requires Rscript to be in the path on your system (or you can call Rscript directly). mhTripDipWrap.py and mhTripDip.R are useful when your samples could be a mixture of diploids and triploids but you don't know the ploidies of individuals.

 ## GTsEagle.py